DWAplatform/fintech-platform-sdk-android/README.md

     * documents

-Sample usage CashIn API Component in Kotlin
+Sample usage PayIn API Component in Kotlin
 -------------------------------------------------

 Fintech Account (accountId) is credited with 20,00 € using a card (cardId) owned by the user (userId)